Probate Q&A Series

 When a spouse passes away owning shares in a corporation, you must navigate both probate and corporate law to transfer ownership and manage estate funds.
 This guide walks you through the process under North Carolina law.

-1. Petition for Appointment of Personal Representative
+1. Apply for Probate and Appointment of Personal Representative

-2. Obtain Letters Testamentary
+2. Obtain Letters Testamentary or Letters of Administration

 3. Inventory and Valuation of Corporate Interests